arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ```

-With this PLC program, you are all set to configure Opta™ device's internal processes and use Arduino sketch to establish a connection with the Arduino IoT Cloud.
+With this PLC program, we are all set to configure Opta™ device's internal processes and use Arduino sketch to establish a connection with the Arduino IoT Cloud.

 ### Arduino IoT Cloud Dashboard